What is nortriptyline?

 How does it help?

-Doctors believe that serotonin levels plummet during a migraine.
-By stabilizing your brain’s supply of this “happy hormone,” nortriptyline can prevent a migraine from knocking you out of commission.
+Doctors believe that serotonin levels plummet during a migraine attack.
+By stabilizing your brain’s supply of this “happy hormone,” nortriptyline can prevent an attack from knocking you out of commission.

 How do I get nortriptyline?